The Uí Fidgenti, Uí Fidgeinti, Uí Fidgente, Uí Fidghente, Uí

 There were two main branches of the O'Donovans, these were Clan Cathail and Clan Lochlainn.
 However, the use of various nicknames used after Donovan was adopted to distinguish different families in an area with similar surnames.
 These nicknames are called 'agnomens'.
 Agnomen names used by Donovan clans include Scartagh, Reagh, Baid, Island, Donn, Dhiel, Bawn, Blackstaff and Mountain.
 Some of these were also used by other families.
 Variations in the spelling of the surname varied through the centuries to include Donovan, Donnovane, O'Donovane, Mc Donovane and in Irish (Gaelic), Ó Donnabháin.

-Daniel Donovan married Mary Hayes but I have not found a record of their marriage; This is not uncommon for that era in places.
-The Parish records for Kilmacabea are only available from June 1832 so we don't have any info on the birth of Daniel or Mary because records do not exist.
+Daniel Donovan married Mary Hayes but we do not have the record data.
+The Parish records for Rosscarbery & Lissevard began with baptisms in Nov 1814 and marriages in 1820.
+Records for Kilmacabea are only available from June 1832 so we don't have any info on the birth of Daniel or Mary because records do not exist.

 As you will note from the linked page to their son, Daniel, (below) it was said that young Daniel was a first cousin of Jeremiah O'Donovan Rossa.
 That being the case then this Daniel (husband of Mary Hayes) would be a brother to Denis O'Donovan